jstasiak/stasiak.at/content/the-519-forgotten-pixels.rst

 ########################

 :date: 2020-01-31 03:00
-:tags: openpol, polanie, trivia, digital preservation
+:tags: openpol, polanie, trivia, digital preservation, programming

 You've probably never played Polanie (AKA Osadnici, VICTORY or Slavs), a niche Polish real-time strategy game released in 1996.
 But even if you have, I bet you haven't noticed this one tiny